 These are the only three commercials I felt really nailed their objective – that is, to attract the viewers attention, to create interest and a desire to act, and give a clear, compelling message.
 First on my list (and on a lot of people’s lists) is the return of the Budweiser Clydesdales in “Brotherhood”:

-It’s nostalgic, it’s charming, it’s warm, it’s fuzzy…but doesn’t feel pandering.
+You can almost never go wring with the Budweiser Clydesdales.
+This spot is nostalgic, charming, warm, fuzzy…but doesn’t feel pandering.
 It not only draws the viewer in by telling a compelling story, it reinforces the brand as part of the fabric of American family life.
 And really, what more could a brand want?

 (Side note: the foal they used was born on Jan.
 16, and was just seven days old at the time of the commercial’s filming.
 The fact that people are just learning about this now is helping to continue the momentum of the spot…and drive viewership)